-- Plant one type of seed at a time in the areas that you chose earlier. - Demonstrate the planting procedure for each type of seed. - Divide the six jobs needed for planting among the students in that group. - Be sure to measure depth and spacing with rulers, hands, or both. - Have one group at a time come up and plant their seeds. - The students in the waiting groups will discuss and write down possible names for their garden.
+- Plant one type of seed at a time in the areas that you chose earlier. - Demonstrate the planting procedure for each type of seed. - Divide the six jobs needed for planting among the students in that group. - Be sure to measure depth and spacing.
+The hand method will probably work most easily. - Supervise one group at a time as they come up and plant their seeds. - The students in the waiting groups will discuss possible names for their garden.
+You can write them down when you get back to class.
 The students can vote on a final name during the week and make a sign to put on the garden bed. - Mark each area planted with plant markers that include the plant name and the date.